openvenues/libpostal/README.md

 Language dictionaries
 ---------------------

 libpostal contains a number of per-language dictionaries that influence expansion, the language classifier, and the parser.
-To explore the dictionaries or contribute abbreviations/phrases in your language, see [scripts/resources/dictionaries](scripts/resources/dictionaries).
+To explore the dictionaries or contribute abbreviations/phrases in your language, see the [dictionaries](scripts/geodata/resources/dictionaries).

 Training data
 -------------